mangolang/compiler/README.rst

 The project requires Gradle and Kotlin (multi-platform).
 To compile, test and run on JVM:

-    gradle -p mango-jvm test run
+    gradle -p mango-jvm

-To run the Javascript version with Node (including tests), first do `npm install`.
-Then:
+To test and run the Javascript version with Node:

-    gradle -p mango-js run
+    gradle -p mango-js

-To show it in a web-browser (after tests), run
+To then show it in a web-browser, visit file `mango-js/build/web/home.html`.

-    gradle -p mango-js web

-then open `mango-js/build/web/home.html` in a browser.